VTickner/odin-recipes/README.md

 - [All Recipes](https://www.allrecipes.com/) - A large selection of recipes.
 - [Pexels Photos](https://www.pexels.com/) - Free stock royalty free photos and images.
 - [GIMP](https://www.gimp.org/) - Free and open source image editor.
+- [Coolers Colour Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5) - Free tool that allows you to check the colour contrast of the text to background colour for accessibility / readability purposes.

 ## Author